Does your jaw feel stiff or do you have difficulty opening your mouth wide?

 While grinding is effective at saving us at night, there are consequences to having interrupted sleep every night.

 You’re not sleeping well if you grind your teeth.
 Even with slight sleep apnea, you’re waking up in a damaged state.
-Tensing up the muscles to grind bounces the body out of deep sleep, and all the health benefits of sleep you read about come from deep sleep.
+Tensing up the muscles to grind bounces the body out of deep sleep, and all the health benefits of sleep you read about come from a deep sleep.
 This is where human growth hormone (HGH) is released, reversing the aging process, tightening skin, improving memory, burning fat, and building muscle, and potentially warding off diseases like Alzheimer’s.
 Untreated sleep apnea can have serious and life-shortening consequences like high blood pressure, heart disease, stroke, automobile accidents, diabetes, depression, anxiety, and weight gain.
-Don’t fall into the eight hour trap — just because you’re unconscious for eight hours, doesn’t mean it’s quality sleep.
+Don’t fall into the eight-hour trap — just because you’re unconscious for eight hours, doesn’t mean it’s quality sleep.